-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Admiral Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
+For MetaTrader Saxo Bank provides neither of these, while Admiral Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Saxo Bank and Admiral Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while Admiral Markets requires a minimum deposit of $100.
 From our testing we found Saxo Bank offers spreads of 0.9, while Admiral Markets offers spreads of 0.8.
 Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Admiral Markets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Saxo Bank or Admiral Markets?

 Can I trade cryptocurrency with Saxo Bank or Admiral Markets?